imswel/EuroPredictions/README.md

-# EuroMillions Prediction App
+# EuroPredictions App

 ## Description

-EuroMillions Prediction App is a Flask-based web application that generates number predictions for the EuroMillions lottery.
+EuroPredictions App is a Flask-based web application that generates number predictions for the EuroMillions lottery.
 The predictions are weighted based on the frequency of previous winning numbers and stars.
 The app also displays the current jackpot amount retrieved from an external source.

 ## Features